ferociousFrogs/Ribbit/_README.md

-# Project Name
+# Ribbit

-> Pithy project description
+> Ribbit is an online collaboration tool.
+Simply open up our site in your browser, video and text chat with partner, and write code as a team!

 ## Team

-  - teamMember
+  - Andy Yeo
-  - teamMember
+  - David Brodie
-  - teamMember
+  - Dylan Shelters
-  - teamMember
+  - Jeff Milberger

 ## Table of Contents